scenerystack/community/docs/reference/api/tambo/MultiClip.md

 # MultiClip

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/MultiClip.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/MultiClip.ts) for the most up-to-date information.

 ## Overview

 MultiClip is a sound generator that plays one-shot sounds from a set of pre-recorded files that are provided upon